Boogie3D/chumbot/README.md

 [ChumShell](https://github.com/Boogie3D/chumbot/blob/main/chumbot/backend/chumshell.py) for a list of all commands.)

 Mumble users can interact with Chumbot by simply typing the names of audio clips (no extension) into the Mumble text chat.
-Multiple clips can be queued sequentially by typing them comma-separated (white-space does not matter).
+Multiple clips can be queued sequentially by typing them comma (`,`)-separated (white-space does not matter).
 Up to 10 clips can be queued at once, by default.
 Typing a `*` character will play a random sound.
 If only one random sound is played, the name of that sound clip will be displayed in Mumble text chat.